 14. Ameliorate The Symptoms Of Arthritis

-Some of the compounds in green tea are anti-inflammatory, and there is evidence to suggest their anti-inflammatory effects can improve the symptoms of arthritis.
+Another green tea health benefit: some of the compounds in green tea are anti-inflammatory, and there is evidence to suggest their anti-inflammatory effects can improve the symptoms of arthritis.

 15. Maintain Healthy, Youthful-Looking Skin

-Green tea can prevent wrinkles and the signs of aging because the antioxidants in green tea are able to preventing free-radical damage.
+Green tea can prevent wrinkles and the signs of aging because the antioxidants in green tea are able to fight free-radical damage.
 Similarly, the anti-inflammatory properties of green tea can help prevent damage to skin from all sorts of harmful environmental stressors.

 Additionally, green tea can help relieve psoriasis by reducing the redness and irritation that comes with it; green tea has also been shown to reduce the redness that comes with rosacea.

-16. Protect Your Skin From The Sun
+16. Support Your Skin During Sun Exposure

 17. Live Longer